byroot/byroot.github.io/_posts/2025-01-29-so-you-want-to-remove-the-gvl.markdown

 in batch.
 It's supposed to be largely IO work, hence shouldn't have too much impact on the main threads, but in practice, it can happen that these sorts of background threads hold the GVL for much longer than you'd like.

-So like my demo script is extreme, you can absolutely experience some level of GVL contention in production, regardless of the server you use.
+So while my demo script is extreme, you can absolutely experience some level of GVL contention in production, regardless of the server you use.

 But I don't think trying to remove the GVL is necessarily the best way to tame that problem, as it would take years of